Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Backpropagation.typ

 of the network.
 That is, the number of hidden layers and the number of hidden neurons have to be fixed "by hand" before the training process.
-For a $3$-layer perceptron, a known rule of thumb for determining how many hidden neurons there should be is: $("number of input neurons" + "number of output neurons") slash 2$.
+For a $3$-layer perceptron, a known rule of thumb for determining how many hidden neurons there should be is:

+$ frac("number of input neurons" + "number of output neurons", 2) $

 The simplest approach to find the most suitable number of hidden neurons is to try out different configurations and see what works